Axis naval activity in Australian waters: Remembrance

 The naval operations in Australian waters during World War II were not publicised during the war, and have received relatively little attention from historians.
 This forms part of broader limitations in the literature on the defence of the Australian mainland during the war, which includes a lack of any published works providing a comprehensive single-volume history of the topic.
 The Australian official history series cover the campaigns from the viewpoint of each service separately, with the naval volumes providing an account of each of the sinkings in Australian waters throughout the war.
 The official history does not cover the experiences of the Merchant Navy, however.
 A large number of specialist Australian works discuss various aspects of the operations, and the history of the Seamen's Union of Australia covers the experiences of civilian mariners.
 Coverage of the Japanese submarine campaign against Australia in Japanese-language works is also limited.

 There was little official recognition of the role played by the Merchant Navy in the years after the war.
 Merchant seaman were eventually issued with Merchant Navy War Service medals and were permitted to join Anzac Day marches from the mid-1970s.
 The surviving members of the Merchant Navy received the same access to military pensions as former service personnel in 1994.
-As of 2012, three major memorials had been erected to Australian merchant seaman who were killed in Australian waters during World War II.
+As of 2012, three major memorials had been erected to Australian merchant seamen who were killed in Australian waters during World War II.
 In 1950 BHP established a memorial to the seamen killed on board the ships it operated.
 This has since been moved to the banks of the Hunter River in central Newcastle.
 The national Merchant Seaman Memorial at the Australian War Memorial in Canberra was dedicated in 1990.
 Another memorial is located at the Australian National Maritime Museum in Sydney.
 A number of small memorials to seamen killed in the war are located across Australia.
-Since 2008 Merchant Navy Day has been commemorated annually on 3 September and Battle for Australia Day has been observed on the first Wednesday of each September.
+Since 2008, Merchant Navy Day has been commemorated annually on 3 September and Battle for Australia Day has been observed on the first Wednesday of each September.